sorinsarca/ipcs/example/drupal/README.md

 How to use Drupal ajax example
 ===

-This example assumes that you already added ipcs.so extension to your php.ini files.
+This example assumes that you already added ipcs.so extension to your php.ini files and compiled ipcs_client.c

 1. Create folder `drupal7` in the root of localhost
 2. Download Drupal 7 to drupal7 folder